habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 > Note: If your package has a custom license, use a string literal matching the title of the license.
 For example, you'll see `pkg_license=('Boost Software License')` for the `cmake` plan.

 pkg_source
-: A URL that specifies where to download the source from.
+: Required.
+A URL that specifies where to download the source from.
 Any valid `wget` url will work.
 Typically, the relative path for the URL is partially constructed from the `pkg_name` and `pkg_version` values; however, this convention is not required.

   ~~~
   pkg_source=http://downloads.sourceforge.net/project/libpng/$pkg_name/${pkg_version}/${pkg_name}-${pkg_version}.tar.gz
   ~~~

-> Note: If your package does not require downloading any source code, you can enter any string for the value, but you must also define callbacks for **do_download()** and **do_verify()**.
+> Note: If your package does not require downloading any source code, you must enter a non-empty string for the value and override callbacks for **do_download()** and **do_unpack()**.
 See [Plan callbacks](#plan-callbacks) for more information.

 pkg_filename
-: The resulting filename for the download, typically constructed from the `pkg_name` and `pkg_version` values.
+: Optional.
+The resulting filename for the download, typically constructed from the `pkg_name` and `pkg_version` values.

   ~~~
   pkg_filename=${pkg_name}-${pkg_version}.tar.gz
   ~~~

 pkg_shasum
-: The sha256 sum of the downloaded `pkg_source`.
-If you do not have the sha256 sum, you can easily generate it by downloading the source and using the `sha256sum` or `gsha256sum` tools.
-Also, if you do not have **do_verify()** overridden, and you do not have the correct sha256 sum, then the expected value will be shown in the build output of your package.
+: Required if a valid URL is provided for `pkg_source` or unless **do_verify()** is overridden.
+The value for `pkg_shasum` is a sha-256 sum of the downloaded `pkg_source`.
+If you do not have the checksum, you can easily generate it by downloading the source and using the `sha256sum` or `gsha256sum` tools.
+Also, if you do not have **do_verify()** overridden, and you do not have the correct sha-256 sum, then the expected value will be shown in the build output of your package.

   ~~~
   pkg_shasum=36658cb768a54c1d4dec43c3116c27ed893e88b02ecfcb44f2166f9c0b7f2a0d
   ~~~

 pkg_deps
-: An array of the package dependencies needed at runtime.
+: Optional.
+An array of package dependencies needed at runtime.
 You can refer to packages at three levels of specificity: origin/package, origin/package/version, or origin/package/version/release.

   ~~~
   pkg_deps=(core/glibc core/pcre core/openssl core/zlib)
   ~~~

 pkg_build_deps
-: An array of the package dependencies needed only at build time.
+: Optional.
+An array of the package dependencies needed only at build time.

   ~~~
   pkg_build_deps=(core/gcc core/linux-headers)
   ~~~

 pkg_lib_dirs
-: An array of paths, relative to the final install of the software, where libraries can be found.
+: Optional.
+An array of paths, relative to the final install of the software, where libraries can be found.
 Used to populate `LD_FLAGS` and `LD_RUN_PATH` for software that depends on your package.